top of page

 • Archive or remove irrelevant content

-Set up a recurring review cycle—quarterly tends to work well—to ensure everything remains accurate and useful.
-If you have an IT partner, they can even help automate these audits so nothing slips through the cracks.
+Set up a regular review schedule, such as every quarter, to keep everything accurate and useful.
+If you work with an IT partner, they can help automate these checks so nothing gets missed.

 7. Make Contributions Simple